-Maryland has joined other states, however, in petitioning for review of that denial, again in the Ninth Circuit.
-The challengers argue that EPA unlawfully left the tolerances and registrations intact without making the safety findings required by the statute.
-Oral argument took place before a three-judge panel earlier this year.
-The case remains pending.
+Maryland joined other states, however, in petitioning for review of that denial, again in the Ninth Circuit.
+The challengers argued that EPA unlawfully left the tolerances and registrations intact without making the safety findings required by the statute.
+Ultimately, the Ninth Circuit agreed with the challengers and ordered EPA to either make those safety findings or revoke the tolerances (and cancel the registrations in a timely fashion).
+EPA has responded by revoking the tolerances.

 EPA's own record shows that chlorpyrifos is a toxic pesticide that has adverse neurodevelopmental effects, particularly in infants and children.
 EPA scientists were unable to identify a safe level for the pesticide in food.
 Chlorpyrifos is widely used, including in the production of fruits and vegetables consumed by millions of Americans.